Elections in Lithuania: Elections and results

-Three elections to the European Parliament have taken place in Lithuania.
+Five elections to the European Parliament have taken place in Lithuania.

-Election in 2004 took place on 13 June 2004, together with the second round of the presidential election, resulting in a relatively high turnout of 48%.
+The election in 2004 took place on 13 June 2004, together with the second round of the presidential election, resulting in a relatively high turnout of 48%.
 As with later elections, the election campaign in 2004 centered around domestic issues and not European policies, and populist parties featured prominently.
 The election was a disappointment for the governing Social Democrats, who received only 2 of the 13 seats, and their partners in the government, New Union (Social Liberals), who failed to win a seat.
 The biggest winners in the election were the populist Labor Party, who contested their first national election and walked away with 5 seats in the European Parliament.

-Election in 2009 took place on 7 June 2009.
+The election in 2009 took place on 7 June 2009.
 The onset of the financial crisis after years of economic growth led to economic and social security issues dominating the election agenda, despite the limited influence the European Parliament has over the economy of Lithuania.
 The election took place just three weeks after the presidential election and achieved a voter turnout of only 21% - the lowest turnout in any elections in post-communist Lithuania and one of the lowest in Europe.
 The election was a success for the governing Homeland Union, which increased its share of vote to more than 26%, up from 19.7% in the parliamentary election six months before.
 Homeland Union won 4 seats in the European Parliament, compared to 3 achieved by opposition Social Democrats.

-Election in 2014 took place on 25 May 2014.
+The election in 2014 took place on 25 May 2014.
 In a close election, governing Social Democrats and Order and Justice parties, as well as opposition Homeland Union and Liberal Movement won two seats each, with Homeland Union getting the highest share of the vote - 17.43%.
 The election was held together with the run-off of the presidential election, leading to a turnout of over 47%.

+The election in 2019 took place on 26 May 2019.
+The Homeland Union and the Social Democratic Party, both in the opposition, won the most votes, securing 19.74% of the vote (3 seats) and 15.88% (2 seats) respectively.
+The ruling Peasant and Greens Union also won 2 seats, although its coalition partners—Order and Justice and the Social Democratic Labour Party—failed to earn any seats.
+The turnout was high at 53.48% because the vote was held in concert with the presidential election.

+The election in 2024 took place on 9 June 2024.
+The ruling Homeland Union and opposition Social Democrats retained their allocations of three and two seats respectively, while six other parties secured one seat apiece.
+Voter turnout declined to 28.94%.
+Analysts attributed the low turnout to the fact that the 2024 presidential election was held separately, among other potential causes, and noted that the decline in voter participation likely helped the Homeland Union.